Olympics-Glittering gold distracts from Tokyo woes | Sports-Games

 The Russian crumpled under pressure on her final shot, shooting 8.9, by far her worst of the day, and the worst score any of the finalists registered.
 "I got too nervous, held on too long," she said.
 Yang was thrilled, and hinted at her prime motivation.
 "It's the 100th birthday of the Chinese Communist Party," she said.
 "I'm so happy that this golden medal is a gift to my country."

+The hosts were desperate for Japanese success too and, after some near misses, Takato won gold in the men's 60kg judo, defeating Taiwan's Yang Yung-wei.
+"It was frustrating in Rio," Takato said, recalling the previous Games where he ended up with bronze.
+"It was a long road to get here."

-Organisers are hoping sport can distract from the stream of embarrassing gaffes and coronavirus woes which have marked the event, postponed by a year.
-But there was no ignoring the global pandemic, as organisers said one more athlete had tested COVID-positive, bringing the total number of disclosed virus cases to 123.
+Organisers hope sport can distract from the stream of embarrassing gaffes and coronavirus woes which have marked the event, postponed by a year.
+But there was no ignoring the global pandemic, as one more athlete tested COVID-positive, bringing the total number of disclosed virus cases to 123.

 Later, American archers Brady Ellison and Mackenzie Brown said they were free to choose whether or not they got vaccinated against COVID-19 https://www.reuters.com/lifestyle/sports/olympics-archery-unvaccinated-us-archers-say-covid-shot-personal-choice-2021-07-24, after a U.S. Olympic swimming gold medal prospect who had declined the vaccine was widely criticised on social media.
 "It's one hundred percent a personal choice, and anyone that says otherwise is taking away people's freedoms," Ellison, the world's No.1, said on the competition sidelines.